Monviech/ndp-proxy-go/README.md

 How It Works
 ------------------

-The daemon proxies and synthesizes IPv6 Neighbor Discovery messages, forwarding or responding as needed to maintain connectivity across isolated segments.
+The daemon proxies and synthesizes IPv6 Neighbor Discovery and Router Advertisement messages, forwarding or responding as needed to maintain connectivity across isolated segments.

-1. **Bridges Router Advertisements** – Forwards RAs from the upstream router to downstream interfaces, allowing SLAAC-based autoconfiguration.
-2. **Proxies Neighbor Discovery** – Relays or synthesizes NS/NA messages so peers on different interfaces can reach each other transparently.
-3. **Installs Per-Host Routes** – Creates /128 routes for learned neighbors to enable proper Layer 3 forwarding.
-4. **Validates Addresses** – Only proxies addresses within known prefixes.

----

 Key Features
 ------------------

-- **Transparent ND Bridging** – Bridges multicast ND and RA traffic between interfaces to enable cross-segment SLAAC.
+- **Transparent Control Plane Bridging** – Bridges multicast ND and RA traffic between interfaces to enable cross-segment SLAAC.
+- **Modify RA** - Can replace the RDNSS, DNSSL, and flags.
 - **Local NA Synthesis** – Responds locally for router and client addresses, hiding network topology.
 - **Automatic Route Management** – Installs and updates per-host /128 routes with